 As mentioned, we sometimes see platform business models emerge in industries when they first get digitized.
 Like how adding GPS to phones enabled platform models in transportation (Uber) and hotels (Airbnb).
 So we should see some new digital platforms popping up.
 And the cloud companies will try to take the best of these for themselves, They will let outside developers do the others.
 This is why Apple and Android both provide their own mapping and messenger services.
 But neither cares who makes the clock app.

-From Alibaba’s discussion, they appear to be mostly focused on DingTalk as an enterprise collaboration platform right now.
-Recall, collaboration platforms is one my five platform types.
+For Alibaba, they appear to be mostly focused on DingTalk as an enterprise collaboration platform right now.
 DingTalk is actually in the lead in China in this area (mostly because they focused on enterprise messenger after WeChat ran the table on consumer messaging).
 From enterprise messenger, they will expand to video conferences, collaboration tools, team project tools and so on.
 Basically it will be similar to what we are seeing in the US with Slack vs. Microsoft Teams.
 But much simpler versions.
-WeChat Work, Huawei and Bytedance are also going after these platforms.
+WeChat Work, Huawei and ByteDance are also going after these platforms.

 The other area to watch is vertical solutions.